YichaoOU/HemTools/docs/content/NGS_pipelines/hichip.rst

 Input
 ^^^^^

 Requires paired-end fastq files and a peak (narrowPeak format) file.
+If we are doing a CTCF HiChIP, then we should have done a CTCF ChIP-seq in order to have the CTCF narrowPeak file.

 Usage
 ^^^^^